 Man Up! - Young Men Stop Violence Around the World, with Jimmie Briggs

-This week, Samantha and Remoy talk to the wondrous Jimmie Briggs, a renowned journalist turned activist who wandered unchartered waters to found The Man Up!
-Campaign, an organization empowering youth to combat gender-based violence, starting with and going around the world.
-Jimmie also opens up about his own experience with manhood and maskulinity.
-He says no one stands a chance fighting violence if men don't keep each other accountable, and he's right.
+This week, Samantha and Remoy talk to the wondrous Jimmie Briggs, a renowned journalist who wondered unchartered waters to found an organization empowering youth around the world to combat gender-based violence. fromSouth Africa, to Pakistan, to Oakland, The Man Up!
+Campaign has had an impact around the world.
+Jimmie also talks to the duo about his own experience with manhood and maskulinity, and how it's impacted his life as a father and as an activist.
 He's just so cool.

 Men Got Issues